 In our experience, the voice dictation is pretty good, you can create a long note where all the punctuations and commands like ‘comma’, ‘semicolon’, ‘next line’ work just fine.

 For most of the part, the application is basic, you simply create a note from your Apple Watch or iPhone.
 You can view existing notes across all devices or even edit them.
 If you want to delete a note, simply swipe left for options on your iPhone and select the delete option.
 An additional feature lets you search notes and texts inside them on your iPhone and iPad.
 Also while on iPhone or iPad, it gives you many input options right above the keyboard like photo insert, scribble on screen, add a web link or URL etc.

 Pros: Voice dictation from Apple Watch, Edit existing notes, check off tasks

-Cons: No option to create checklist or voice recording
+Cons: No option to create a checklist or voice recording

 Availability: Available on all Apple devices – iPad, iPhone, Mac, and Apple Watch

 Price: Bear is a freemium app, The Pro version, though a little expensive at $2 for a month and $15 a year, gives you unlimited sync between all devices, application themes, and an export feature to convert your note into a PDF, DOCX, HTML, JPEG etc.